Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 In this tutorial, we will also use the Multi-Task Cascaded Convolutional Neural Network, or MTCNN, for face detection, e.g. finding and extracting faces from photos.
 This is a state-of-the-art deep learning model for face detection, described in the 2016 paper titled “Joint Face Detection and Alignment Using Multitask Cascaded Convolutional Networks.”

 We will use the implementation provided by Iván de Paz Centeno in the ipazc/mtcnn project.
 This can also be installed via pip as follows:
+VGG-16 architecture and pre-trained weights from VGGFace as implemented in [keras-vggface project](https://github.com/rcmalli/keras-vggface) by Refik Can Malli.

 ## Conclusion & Key Learning: